ultralytics/ultralytics/docs/yolov5/environments/azureml_quickstart_tutorial.md

 This guide provides a quickstart to use YOLOv5 from an AzureML compute instance.

 Note that this guide is a quickstart for quick trials.
 If you want to unlock the full power AzureML, you can find the documentation to:

 - [Create a data asset](https://learn.microsoft.com/azure/machine-learning/how-to-create-data-assets)
 - [Create an AzureML job](https://learn.microsoft.com/azure/machine-learning/how-to-train-model)
 - [Register a model](https://learn.microsoft.com/azure/machine-learning/how-to-manage-models)

 ## Prerequisites

 You need an [AzureML workspace](https://learn.microsoft.com/azure/machine-learning/concept-workspace?view=azureml-api-2).

 ## Create a compute instance

-From your AzureML workspace, select Compute > Compute instances > New, select the compute with the resources you need.
+From your AzureML workspace, select Compute > Compute instances > New, select the instance with the resources you need.

 <img width="1741" alt="create-compute-arrow" src="https://github.com/ouphi/ultralytics/assets/17216799/3e92fcc0-a08e-41a4-af81-d289cfe3b8f2">